 Eventually, the idea of making the Brazos navigable up to Waco won out.
 In 1905, a plan was developed and construction of eight locks and dams was authorized.
 Construction began on three locks but floods in 1913 destroyed much of the work.
-Work was then halted during World War I. Finally, the flood of 1921 changed the course of the river in places, leaving one lock and dam on dry ground.
+Work was then halted during World War I. Finally, the flood of 1921 changed the course of the river in places, leaving Lock and Dam #8 on dry ground.
 The project was completely abandoned by 1922.

 Google Map Links

 The links below show the current state and location of the three locks that were partially constructed.
 The links will open in a separate tab.
 Zoom out to see their relation to the rest of the river.

 Remnants of Lock #1 below Hidalgo Falls (zoom out to see Hidalgo Falls north of Lock #1)